 The rise of remote work has significantly transformed the business landscape.
 E-commerce was already making everyone more comfortable with conducting all kinds of financial transactions online.

-Nowhere was this trend more beneficial than in banking, and banks have been innovating to make it more practical, especially for businesses.
-Products and services such as Remote Deposit Capture, Online Wires, ACH and others make remote transactions easier and incorporate many measures to make them more secure.
+Nowhere was this trend more beneficial than in business banking, and banks have been innovating to make it more practical, especially for businesses.
+Products and services such as Remote Deposit Capture, Mobile Deposit Wires, ACH and others make remote transactions easier and incorporate many measures to make them more secure.

 Beyond developing solutions, TRMs help businesses respond to unexpected or unusual needs.
 Recently, they have been the key to:

-Relationship Managers are often specialists in specific markets such as healthcare, entertainment, real estate and others.
-Their role is to look beyond transactional banking to provide insights that can help guide businesses with best practices and market analyses.
+Relationship Manager is often a specialist in specific markets such as healthcare, entertainment, real estate and others.
+Their role is to look beyond transactional banking to provide financial insights and industry insights that can help guide businesses with best practices and market analysis.

 They serve as advisors and the touchpoints for the myriad services and processes the bank offers.
-They do deep dives into clients’ business objectives, models and processes to understand each client’s specific needs, and use that to inform Treasury Relationship Managers’ client-tailored solutions.
+They do deep dives into clients’ business objectives, models and processes to understand each client’s specific needs, and use that to inform Treasury Relationship Managers’ customer-tailored banking solutions.